modm-io/modm/tools/build_script_generator/scons/module.md

     When working with the debug profile, make sure to add `profile=debug` to all commands, especially `scons program profile=debug` and
     `scons debug profile=debug`!

+Some SCons commands take a `firmware={GNU Build ID or path/to/firmware.elf}` argument that specifies which firmware to use for the command.
+It is useful in combination with the `scons artifact` command to preserve a specific firmware version for later.

 #### scons build